romandebruyne/value-investing-in-java/README.md

 ### Introduction

-This personal project contains Java code that allows to gather, modify and evaluate stock/company data in accordance to the widely known value investing approach.
+This personal project's aim is to design a semi-automated process that is able to evaluate stocks/companies in accordance to the widely known value investing philosophy.
+To construct such a process, the project encompasses functions to gather, modify and evaluate stock/company data.
+All functions are implemented in plain Java.